Introduction

 The Basics of Time Measurement

 Time is divided into a hierarchy of units: seconds, minutes, hours, days, and so on.
-The modern system we use today is rooted in the ancient sexagesimal (base‑60) system, which is why 60 seconds make a minute and 60 minutes make an hour.
+That said, the modern system we use today is rooted in the ancient sexagesimal (base‑60) system, which is why 60 seconds make a minute and 60 minutes make an hour.
 This structure is universal across most cultures and scientific disciplines, providing a common language for scheduling, navigation, and scientific measurement.

 Converting Hours to Minutes